google/pytype/docs/developers/config.md

-but tools that wish to reuse and forward pytype flags can call any of the `add_*` functions and populate their argument parser with a subset of pytype's flags without needing to either define individial flags or support the entire set of pytype options.
+but tools that wish to reuse and forward pytype flags can call any of the `add_*` functions and populate their argument parser with a subset of pytype's flags without needing to either define individual flags or support the entire set of pytype options.

 Look at `tools/arg_parser.py` for an example of how tools can set up their own